raouf-aghrout/mars-rover/README.md

 approach.
 I followed the Red, Green, Refactor approach, as such all of my test were written first, then ran and broken (Red), then I implemented the code / logic (Green) and finally any refactoring that was needed.
 I have implemented all of my tests using JUnit and have included a Test Suite class to enable them to all be run at once.
-Again, this is my first real delve into TDD solo, so I may be lacking test coverage in some areas and have over tested in other.
+Again, this is my first real delve into TDD solo, so I may be lacking test coverage in some areas and have over tested in others.

-In conclusion I'd love the opportunity to discuss both the Design Pattern implementations and TDD approach further with your developers.
+In conclusion I'd love the opportunity to discuss both the Design Pattern implementations and TDD approach further with your developers, as I'm sure there's a lot I can learn and improve in these aspects.

 Assumptions
 ===========